dfoleypivotal/gcp-platform-automation-example/README.md

 - /concourse/dev/state_bucket_key - `gcp service account key that can talk to the state bucket`
 - /concourse/dev/opsman_service_account_json - `terraform output opsman_service_account_key`

+### Required Config Changes

+- **All** the files under `/environments` require changes that will be specific to your deployment.
+Change these before flying the pipelines and commit and push them to git.

+- The pipeline itself should be usable without any changes.

+### Concourse Setup

+From the **control-plane** folder, where you deployed Concourse, login to Concourse using the **main** team.
+The URL will be https://concourse.dns_name_in_terraform/ or simply as follows:

+`fly login -t main -c https://$(terraform output concourse_dns) -k -u admin -p $(terraform output concourse_password) -n main`

+After authenticating into Concourse, Create a team in concourse for dev.

+`fly set-team -t main -n dev --local-user=admin`

+Login to the new team:

+`fly login -t dev -c https://$(terraform output concourse_dns) -k -u admin -p $(terraform output concourse_password) -n dev`

+Fly the pipeline(s)

+`fly set-pipeline -t dev -c gcp-pas-pipeline.yml -p install-pcf -l environments/dev/pipeline-params.yml`